Prima televize

-Prima televize (previously Prima family, originally Premiéra) is a Czech private television station.
-Its channel is broadcast from Prague.
+TV Prima, also known simply as Prima (previously Prima family, Prima televize, Premiéra, originally FTV Premiéra), is a Czech television channel based in Prague.
 Its current owner is FTV Prima, spol. s. r. o., which is majority-owned by Czech investment firm GES, in turn owned by Czech oligarch Ivan Zach.
 The group's current general manager is Marek Singer.
 It is the first private TV channel in the Czech Republic and the former Czechoslovakia.